 How Pension Review Scams Work:

 Investors are often called out of the blue.
 Scammers will contact you via email, post or cold-call you.
 Free pension reviews are designed to persuade you to move money in your pension pot, into a high-risk scheme.
 Then, one of a few things may happen, depending on the type of scam.
-Some of these investments are outright scams and the fraudsters simply pocket your pension and run, whilst others may invest in unusual schemes, such as overseas property, forestry, storage units, care homes, biofuels or businesses you may not be familiar with.
+Some of these investments are outright scams and the fraudsters simply pocket your pension and run, whilst others may invest in atypical schemes, such as overseas property, forestry, storage units, care homes, biofuels or businesses you may not be familiar with.
 You may be promised guaranteed returns, or a cash sum to tempt you.
 And as they are promoted as long-term investments, it could be several years before you realise something is wrong.

 Cold calling is currently, by far, the most common method used to initiate pension fraud.
 The issue is so serious, the government has announced new measures to protect people from pension scams.
-These actions, once in place, will include a ban on cold calling in relation to pensions, tightening of rules to stop scammers opening fraudulent pension schemes, and tougher action to prevent the transfer of money from occupational pension schemes into fraudulent ones.
-The ban on cold calling pensioners was due to come into force this summer but has been delayed until Autumn, according to the government.
+These actions, once in place, will include a ban on cold calling in relation to pensions, tightening of rules to stop scammers opening fraudulent pension schemes, and tougher action to prevent the transfer of money from occupational pension schemes into dishonest ones.
+The ban on cold calling retirees was due to come into force this summer but has been delayed until Autumn, according to the government.

 Regulators recommend these simple steps to protect yourself.